 Relaxing on a sunny beach with a good book, taking a long walk through a quiet forest, curling up on your couch with a loved one or pet … You know that feeling?
 That wonderful, warm, serene feeling that life is good – well, that’s all because of serotonin, the “feel good” hormone.

-By simply introducing more healthy experiences into your daily life – like exercise, eating right, getting enough sleep and getting outdoors – you can naturally increase your serotonin levels, and boost your happiness, productivity and peace of mind.
+By simply introducing more healthy experiences into your daily life – like exercise, eating right, getting enough sleep, and getting outdoors – you can naturally increase your serotonin levels, and boost your happiness, productivity, and peace of mind.

-Getting Your Mood Into Great Shape
+Get Your Mood and Serotonin Into Great Shape

-As little as 15 minutes of exercise each day can help boost production of many of your body’s important “mood” hormones, including serotonin.
+As little as 15 minutes of exercise each day can help boost the production of many of your body’s important “mood” hormones, including serotonin.

 It’s not just a way to lose weight or prevent heart

 disease “someday”.
 Always remember, exercise is about reducing stress and feeling good on the inside, not just looking good on the outside.

 Ever wondered why you always feel so warm and happy after eating a big chicken dinner?
 Well, it’s because foods such as chicken, fish, turkey, cottage cheese, nuts, cheese, and eggs all contain generous levels of tryptophan – an essential protein your body uses to produce serotonin.
 So, maybe try adding a bit more “happy” to your diet.

 A Good Night’s Sleep

 When we’re feeling down, it can be tempting to just pull the duvet over your head and sleep all day.
 But when it comes to sleep, quality is far more important than quantity.
 Perhaps skip the snooze button and force yourself to get up early.
 And for the night owls and workaholics out there, if you’re getting by on only the bare minimum of sleep each night, find a way to squeeze an afternoon nap here and there – don’t overdo it though, 20 minutes should do the trick.